lukeashur/hashguard/README.md

 # HashGuard

-A lightweight SHA-256 integrity checker for Linux.
+A lightweight SHA-256 integrity checker for Linux & macOS.

 ## Installation